rockbite/talos/README.md

 ### List of modules (nodes)

-  * Particle Module - main output hub for particle related properties (per particle)
+  * Particle module - main output hub for particle related properties (per particle)
   * Emitter module - main output hubg for emitter related properties such as delay, emissions and such
   * System Input - list of inner system values that can be exposed and used by other modules (particle life, emitter life, time)
   * Global Values - dynamic list of values that can be assigned runtime, and used by modules